NSkyllas/NBA/NBA_stats_report.md

 ## Results

 ![Time series 1](/img/Scatter1.png)
 ###### Fig 1: Time series of scoring-related statistical categories of all NBA teams since 1979: a)PTS, b) FGA, c) FG%, d) 2PA , e) 2P%, f) 3PA, g) 3P%, h) FTA and i) FT%.
-The black line is the mean of each year, the colored dots depict the mean and the standard deviation (bars) of each decade and the blue circles represent individual teams.
+The black line is the mean of each year, the colored dots and error bars depict the mean and the standard deviation of each decade and the blue circles represent individual teams.
 The correlation coefficient of each category with time (NBA seasons) is plotted at the bottom of each sub figure.

 <br/>